Last Updated on October 18, 2021 by Sunny Staff

 You can also do this with an FTP (file transfer protocol) client like CyberDuck or Transmit (Mac’s most popular FTP client).
 These two have solid free versions and are quite popular with WordPress users.

 - Log in to your FTP service.

 - Add the plugin folder to the folder labeled wp-content/plugins folder in your WordPress directory.

 - Go into the plugins directory to activate it.
 Depending on the FTP service, you may be able to check the default settings from there; otherwise, go into your WordPress admin account and follow step 5 above.

 Delete the plugin zips from your hard drive; there’s no need to have it sitting there, taking up space.

-Plugins are what makes WordPress so great — they replace cumbersome coding, making it possible to use the Visual Editor (almost) all the time.
+Plugins are one of the things that makes WordPress so great — they replace cumbersome coding, making it possible to use the Visual Editor (almost) all the time.
 Knowing how to manually add them further expands your plugin universe!

-For more similar articles, visit our blog today!
+For more info about all things WordPress, visit our blog today!